pmarjora/numint/README.md

 numint
 ======

-The goal of numint is to ...XXXXXXX
+The goal of numint is to teach me something about how to build R packages.
+This was knitted on 2017-06-20

 Example
 -------

-This is a basic example which shows you how to solve a common problem:
+We are going to put some usage examples here:

 ``` r
 ## basic example code